offbynull/learn/Math/input/input.md

                     +-------------+
 ```

-Rather than testing each number one-by-one, it's faster to start with a number range and narrow / tweak it until you converge to the answer.
-That is, start with an arbitrary lower-bound and upper-bound and test both.
-If the product is...
+Rather than testing each number incrementally, it's faster to start with a large test number and tweak its digits until the multiplication test passes.
+The core ideas behind this are:

-* within the bound, narrow the number range by some amount.
-* above the bound, move the range down.
-* below the bound, move the range up.

-Repeat until the answer is found.
+ 1. When comparing two test numbers, multiplying by the larger test number will result in a larger product.

+    * 5 * 100 = 500
+    * 5 * 99 = 495
+    * 5 * 98 = 490

+ 2. When comparing two test numbers, multiplying by the test number with more digits will result in a larger product.

+    * 5 * 100 = 500 (3 digits)
+    * 5 * 99 = 495 (2 digits)
+    * 5 * 98 = 490 (2 digits)
+    * ...

+The algorithm maintains a pointer to a position in the test number which it uses to increment / decrement the digit at that position.
+Given a test number that's too large to possibly be the answer:

+ * Starting from the most significant digit, it decrements until the product is too low.
+ * Then, it moves to the next significant digit and increments until the product is too high.
+ * Then, it moves to the next significant digit and decrements until the product is too low.
+ * Then, it moves to the next significant digit and increments until the product is too high.
+ * ...

+It continually does this until the product matches the correct number or there are no more digits to tweak.
 For example, 2617 / 52...

 ```{svgbob}
 +--------------+